stevetng/recipe_app2/README.md

 The application uses a JSON file (`data.json`) as a mock database
 ```

-Note: Feel free to use whatever frontend or backend framework you want.
-The sample contains a Next.js + Express server scaffold, but use whatever you're comfortable with.
+**Note: Feel free to use whatever frontend or backend framework you want.
+The sample contains a Next.js + Express server scaffold, but use whatever you're comfortable with.**

 ## Requirements

 #### Core Features (Required)
-- Display a list of recipes with their basic information
+- Display a list of recipes with their basic information (`/recipes`)
-- Implement recipe detail view showing:
+- Implement recipe detail page (`/recipes/:id`) showing:
   - Ingredients with quantities
   - Cooking instructions
   - Tags
   - Nutritional information (calculated from ingredients)
-- Add search/filter functionality by:
+- Add search/filter functionality on (`/recipes`) by:
   - Recipe name
   - Tags
   - Ingredients

-#### Advanced Features (Bonus Points.
-Feel free to implement any of these)
+#### Example Advanced Features (Bonus Points.
+Feel free to implement any of these or add your own.
+Some examples below)
 - Implement dietary restriction filters (e.g., vegetarian, vegan, gluten-free)
-- Add a "shopping list" generator for selected recipes
 - Create a calorie calculator based on serving size
 - Add recipe scaling functionality (e.g., adjust ingredients for different serving sizes)
 - Implement recipe favoriting/saving
 - Add sorting options (prep time, difficulty, etc.)
+- Add a "shopping list" generator for selected recipes
+- Incorporate an LLM feature
+- Types

 ## Evaluation Criteria
 - Code organization and clarity